Skip to ContentSkip to Navigation

 Pre-master's Programme

-If you do not have a bachelor's degree in either the Humanities or Behavioural and Social Sciences, generally speaking you will first need to complete a pre-master's programme before you can enter this master's programme.
-There are several electives you can choose from.
-Below, you will find the complete programme.
+If you do not have a bachelor's degree in either the Humanities, Arts, Philosophy or Behavioural and Social Sciences (see the section 'entry requirements' above), generally speaking you will first need to complete a pre-master's programme before you can enter this master's programme.
+However, there are exemptions.
+For example, if you have completed one of the university minors of the Faculty of Religion, Culture and Society.

 Study associations